-The active ingredient in perenterol is a fungus, yeast type, Saccharomyces boulardii is a microorganism which exerts an antidiarrheal action in the body .
+The active ingredient in parenteral is a fungus, yeast type; Saccharomyces boulardii is a microorganism that exerts an antidiarrheal action in the body.

-The active ingredient in perenterol is a yeast: lyophilized Saccharomyces boulardii.
+The active ingredient in parenteral is a yeast: lyophilized Saccharomyces boulardii.

 Diarrhea in people taking antibiotics

-Saccharomyces boulardii is used in the treatment and prevention of diarrhea due to antibiotics in adults and children.
+Saccharomyces boulardii is used to treat and prevent diarrhea due to antibiotics in adults and children.

-For every 9 to 13 patients treated with Saccharomyces boulardii during antibiotic treatment, at least one will develop antibiotic-related diarrhea.
+For every 9 to 13 patients treated with Saccharomyces boulardii, at least one will develop antibiotic-related diarrhea during antibiotic treatment.

 Diarrhea after tube feeding